-The Council of the District of Columbia is currently considering new legislation, the Community Renewables Energy Act of 2013, Bill 20-0057, which would allow for the creation of community energy generating facilities of up to 5 MW-allowing two or more "subscribers" to share the electricity produced by a single system-among other things.
-The Commission expects that further modifications to the RPS rules will be needed if the legislation become law.
+The Council of the District of Columbia recently enacted legislation, the Community Renewable Energy Amendment Act of 2013 (D.C.
+Law 20-0047), which allows for the creation of community energy generating facilities of up to 5 MW-allowing two or more "subscribers" to share the electricity produced by a single system-among other things.
+The Commission expects that further modifications to the SOS and net metering rules will be needed.
+The Commission also testified before the Council on the impact on the RPS program if black liquor is removed as a Tier I resource as proposed in the Renewable Energy Portfolio Standard Amendment Act of 2013 (B20-0418).
+The Commission would also move to revise its RPS rules should the proposed legislation be adopted.

 The Commission continues to address issues related to the implementation of the RPS.
-The Commission recently received and will address the 2013 Report of the District of Columbia Renewable Energy Portfolio Standard Working Group, regarding the 2013 update to the Renewable Generator Eligibility Matrix that recommends certain changes to the matrices to incorporate changes in the definitions of eligible renewable resources made by the DGAA and RPS changes in the states in the PJM Interconnection region and adjacent PJM states.
-Additionally, as noted in Order No. 17062, as of January 1, 2013, the incineration of solid waste shall not be eligible to generate RECs.
-Because the RECs currently produced by solid waste facilities cannot be used for compliance purposes, the Commission will address the status of the two municipal solid waste facilities currently approved for the District's RPS program.
+The Commission has received and will address the 2014 Report of the District of Columbia Renewable Energy Portfolio Standard Working Group, regarding the 2014 update to the Renewable Generator Eligibility Matrix.
+Additionally, as noted in Order No. 17062, as of January 1, 2013, the incineration of solid waste is no longer eligible to generate RECs.
+Because the RECs currently produced by solid waste facilities cannot be used for compliance purposes, the Commission decertified the two municipal solid waste facilities, which were previously approved for the District's RPS program, in Order No. 17350 (January 13, 2014).